 This is only exacerbated by our awareness that these spaces, for many of us, are never really our own.
 Vicky Spratt, housing journalist and author of Tenants (and my colleague at Refinery29) points out that being a part of 'generation rent' has fundamentally shaped how we view homeware.
 "By its nature, private renting is unstable and unaffordable.
 This means that people who rent a) move around a lot and b) don't always have much cash to spare."
 The impulse to make your living space feel like home doesn’t disappear just because you do not own that space.
 "They [renters] want to feel that it reflects them, to make it feel as homely as possible and distract from the impermanence of their situation.
 This means that cheap and affordable homeware which speaks to current interior trends is particularly appealing because, if you don't know where you'll be living next year, you don't know how much you can afford to spend on stuff that you might not even be able to fit into your next home."

 As shown by a lockdown survey conducted by the charity Barnardo’s in June 2020, our mental investment in our homes has dramatically shifted.
 Over a third (37%) of Brits agree that the look of their home has become more important to them since lockdown.
 This is being matched by our spend.
-As Angela Lashbrook reported in her piece for Refinery29 about how the pandemic created a new relationship with the ‘home’, sales of home decor have surged over the past year.
+As Angela Lashbrook reported in her piece for Refinery29 about how the pandemic created a new relationship with the ‘home’, sales of home decor have surged over the past couple of years.
 "These sales, already on an upward trajectory before the pandemic, accelerated in the spring and summer."

 With that came the launch or expansion of new interior offshoots, from high end to affordable: Habitat launched a range with Argos; Wayfair launched an affordable line called Hashtag Home; PrettyLittleThing launched a selection of homewares; Poundland launched PEP&CO Home; even Kim Kardashian has threatened to launch a line of her own.